Sn-glycerol-1-phosphate dehydrogenase

-The 3 substrates of this enzyme are sn-glycerol 1-phosphate, NAD^{+}, and NADP^{+}, whereas its 4 products are glycerone phosphate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are (S)-glyceryl 1-phosphate and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are glycerone phosphate, reduced NADH, and a proton.
+The enzyme can also use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is sn-glycerol-1-phosphate:NAD(P)^{+} 2-oxidoreductase.
 This enzyme is also called glycerol-1-phosphate dehydrogenase [NAD(P)^{+}].

 G-1-P dehydrogenase is responsible for the formation of sn-glycerol 1-phosphate, the backbone of the membrane phospholipids of Archaea.
 The gene encoding glycerol-1-phosphate dehydrogenase has been detected in all the archaeal species and has not been found in any bacterial or eukaryal species. sn-glycerol 1-phosphate produced by this enzyme is the most fundamental difference by which Archaea and bacteria are discriminated.

 The enzyme sn-glycerol-1-phosphate dehydrogenase, usually having 394 amino acids, was also identified in bacteria.
 More than 5700 sequences have been published in GenBank (September 2023) in a different bacteria, including such well-known ones as Bacillus subtilis (GenBank: AOR99168.1).